MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Experimental Analysis

-\textbf{Overall Comparative performance.} Tables \ref{fairvision_result} and \ref{fairCLIP_dataset} report AUC, ES-AUC, Subgroup AUCs and fairness metrics (DPD, DEOdds) for two protected attributes, namely gender and race.
-Since both AUC and ES-AUC capture overall classification capability and subgroup fairness, they are used as the primary indicators in our subsequent analysis.
-Additionally, the subgroup AUCs (e.g., gender, race) show that the MultiFair model enhances fairness across subgroups by improving the performance of underrepresented groups.
+Tables \ref{fairvision_result}, \ref{fairCLIP_dataset}, and \ref{chexpert_unimodal_gender} report AUC, ES-AUC, and fairness metrics (DPD, DEOdds) for two protected attributes, namely gender and race.
+Additionally, subgroup AUCs (e.g., gender and race) indicate that MultiFair improves fairness by enhancing the performance of underrepresented groups across the three datasets.
+All the models have been randomly trained and evaluated for six times and the results are reported as $ Mean \ \pm \ Standard \ Deviation $ to ensure reproducibility.
+Additionally, paired statistical significance tests were conducted across random experiments using the underlined competitive models for all metrics, including DPD and DeOdds, to verify that the observed improvements are not due to random variation.

-From Table \ref{fairvision_result}, \text{\modelname} consistently achieves superior performance on gender and race attributes.
-For gender, MultiFair has around 7\% increase in AUC and a 4\% gain in ES-AUC compared to the best 2D unimodal baseline, while also outperforming the strongest 3D unimodal model with approximately 4\% higher AUC and ES-AUC.
-Although some unimodal models achieve lower fairness disparities, such as 2D EfficientNet reporting a smaller DeOdds value, these models suffer from substantially lower predictive performance, indicating an unfavorable trade-off between performance and fairness.
-In contrast, \text{\modelname} secures improvements in both performance and subgroup balance.
-For race, the proposed method delivers around 5\% higher AUC and 3\% higher ES-AUC compared to the best unimodal competitor.
-Compared with the other multimodal models in Table \ref{fairvision_result}, MultiFair achieves about 1-4\% higher performance in terms of AUC and ES-AUC.
-This further demonstrates the model’s effectiveness in reducing subgroup disparities while maintaining overall performance.

-Table \ref{fairCLIP_dataset} presents results on the FairCLIP dataset.
-MultiFair once again shows the strongest outcomes across both attributes (gender and race).
-For gender, the proposed model achieves a nearly 5\% improvement in AUC and a 4\% improvement in ES-AUC compared to the best text-based baseline, demonstrating the advantage of fairness-aware multimodal fusion.
-Similarly, for race, \text{\modelname} outperforms the best multimodal competitor by about 1-2\% in both AUC and ES-AUC.
-This shows that the model maintains fairness while also achieving higher performance than existing approaches.

-The AUCs of the subgroups illustrated in Tables \ref{fairvision_result} and \ref{fairCLIP_dataset} highlight the necessity of a fairness modulation in the MultiFair model.
-For the FairVision dataset (Table \ref{fairvision_result}), MultiFair reduces the relatively higher AUCs of male patients (gender group) and Asian patients (race group), while increasing the AUCs of other subgroups to promote fairness.
-MultiFair also achieves a 1\% AUC gain for male patients (higher-performing subgroup) and a 2\% gain (compared to CGGM) for female patients (underrepresented subgroup), thus improving gender fairness in the FairCLIP dataset (Table II).
-For the race subgroup, MultiFair reduces the AUC of Asian patients (advantaged subgroup) while enhancing the AUCs of Black and White patients (underrepresented subgroups), leading to greater fairness than competitive multimodal models.
+Our model directly optimizes a surrogate AUC objective, so AUC and ES-AUC are the most appropriate evaluation metrics because they align with the training goal.
+These metrics assess ranking performance across the full score distribution and are independent of a fixed decision threshold, making them suitable for clinical applications.
+Since MultiFair does not explicitly optimize fairness at a fixed threshold, improvements in ranking fairness (AUC-based) do not directly guarantee corresponding improvements in DPD or DEOdds.